shower/shower/docs/features.md

 #### White

 White type set white background and turns off slide number.
-Use it when you need just a pure white slide.
+Use it when you need a white slide.

 	<section class="slide white">

 #### Black

 Black type set black background and turns off slide number.
-Use it when you need just a pure black slide.
+Use it when you need a black slide.

 	<section class="slide black">

 Please note that black slide type doesn’t change text color.

+#### Clear

+Clear type turns off slide number.
+Use it when you need a pure slide.
+May be mixed with `white` or `black` type.

 #### Grid